glass-dev/glass/tests/benchmarks/archer2/README.md

    curl -LsSf https://astral.sh/uv/install.sh | sh
    ```

-   Then we must make sure uv is availale on the login node and the worker node.
+   Then we must make sure uv is available on the login node and the worker node.
    To do this we can update our start up scripts (`.profile`) on both
    partitions.
 Therefore, save the following into `$HOME/.profile`